nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 <div style="page-break-after: always;"></div>

 ### Duplicate Tags
-If you attempt to store duplicate tags in the same internship entry, Intern Buddy would only store one of them.
+If you attempt to store duplicate tags within the same internship entry, InternBuddy would only store one of them.
 A duplicate tag refers to a tag that is identical to another tag in every way, including the spelling and capitalization (tags are case-sensitive).
 In other words, a duplicate tag is a tag that is an exact copy of another tag.

 ## **Features**